About Me and My Work

 Loves of my life:

-My hubby.
-My crazy family.
-My nieces and nephews.
+My partner.
+The dog we adopted when the pandemic started in 2020.
+My “littles” aka nieces and nephews.
 Deep conversations.
 Sunsets.
 The smell of rain.
 Rainbows.
-Laughing so hard I snort (that seems to be happening on a regular basis since I turned 40… that and chin hair…).
-Making things with my hands.
+Seeing the world.
+Laughing so hard I snort (which seems to be happening on a regular basis since I turned 40.)
+Art and making things with my hands.

 Why did I start my business?